MichaelBelousov/javascript-int64-benchmarks/README.md

 use two number arguments everywhere x 52.77 ops/sec ±8.40% (63 runs sampled)
 use Uint32Array x 35.61 ops/sec ±5.12% (47 runs sampled)
 do it all in native (control) x 197 ops/sec ±0.17% (80 runs sampled)
+# this test is not comparable to the others due to using a custom native map instead of a javascript Map
 use 64-bit number as an 8-byte buffer x 20.80 ops/sec ±6.27% (40 runs sampled)
 use BigInt x 57.53 ops/sec ±5.83% (59 runs sampled)
 fastest was: use byte string: '\u{0001}\x00\x00\x42'